GAS ASSISTED INJECTION MOULDING

 Thin walled panel shaped mouldings often cause difficulties in standard injection moulding.
 Due to the large projected areas, high clamping forces are necessary and parts tend to warp due to high internal stresses.
 The design guidelines for the conventional injection moulding process set limits to the obtainable stability and rigidity of the mouldings.

-Here, Gas Assist Injection Moulding offers further advantages.
+Here, GAM offers further advantages.
 In order to conduct the gas, channels of sufficient cross-section must be provided.
 These channels must have cross-sections wider than conventional ribs and can also be designed deeper, not only to conduct the gas but to provide additional rigidity for the part.
 Since gas pressure is effective down to the end of the flow path because of the hollow ribs, it not only counteracts sink marks but allows the mould to be filled at a lower pressure.

 The low cavity pressures lead not only to lower internal stresses and thus to a lower warping tendency, but also allow the mouldings to be produced at much lower clamping forces.
 As a general rule, clamping forces can be assumed to be 25% to 50% of the normal values used in conventional injection moulding.